Iowa QSO Party 2024

 - Please keep safety in mind and do not cause a traffic hazard where you park your vehicle.

-- Multi-Operator vs. Single-Operator is determined by the number of operators, not the number of radios used.
+- Multi-Op vs. Single-Op is determined by the number of operators, not the number of radios used.

 - Download the list of Iowa counties and 3 letter abbreviations.
 All operators must use these abbreviations in their exchanges and in their logs.